A Complete Guide to General and Specific Licenses

 Classification of licenses: General and Specific

-The OFAC licensing system provides for two fundamental types of permits, the difference between which determines the entire process of interaction with the regulator.
+The OFAC licensing system provides two fundamental types of permits, the difference between which determines the entire process of interaction with the regulator.
 These are General Licenses and Specific Licenses.
-The main difference OFAC licenses lies in the mechanism of their operation and obtaining.
+The main difference in OFAC licenses lies in the mechanism of their operation and obtaining.

-A general license from OFAC is a public, pre-approved authorization that applies to an indefinite number of persons and allows for certain types of operations without the need to submit an individual request.
+A general license from OFAC is a public, pre-approved authorization that applies to an indefinite number of persons and allows certain types of operations without the need to submit an individual request.
 A specific license, on the other hand, is a personal document.
 It is issued to a specific applicant after a thorough review of their written application for conducting a unique transaction.

 General License OFAC